LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/booleans.rst

 .. index:: data type

 One of the core features of any programming language is the ability to conditionally execute a segment of code.
 This means that a program will run a segment of code *only if* a given condition is met.
-Another way to say this is that the segment of code runs *only if* the program is in a particular state.

 .. admonition:: Example

    Consider a banking application that can remind you when a bill is due.
 The application will notify you that a bill is due soon, but *only if* the bill has not already been paid.

-In this example, we can phrase the condition as follows: Send a notification if "the bill is unpaid" is true.
-In order to formalize such a statement in code, we need a notion of what it means to be true or false.
+The condition for the above example is: Send a notification of an upcoming bill only if the statement "the bill is unpaid" is true.
+In order to state something like this in JavaScript, we need to understand how programming languages represent true and false.

 Boolean Values
 --------------